umbertofontana/dns-rebinding-server/README.md

-Simple malicious DNS server written in Python, that can be used for DNS-rebinding purposes.
+Simple malicious DNS server and HTML page written in Python, that can be used for DNS-rebinding purposes.